 He received ASCE’s Outstanding Projects and Leaders (OPAL) Award, AISC’s J. Lloyd Kimbrough Award, Tokyo Society of Architects Honorary Fellowship and Medal, and was the first recipient of the Henry C. Turner Award and of the Fazlur Rahman Khan Medal.
 Robertson completed two cultural facilities designed in collaboration with I.M.
 Pei — the Suzhou Museum in China and the Museum of Islamic Art in Doha, Qatar.
 He worked with Bill Pedersen and Kohn Pedersen Fox to complete the Shanghai World Financial Center, which opened in 2008; standing at 492 meters (1,614 feet), the project won the Best Tall Building in the World honors in 2008 from the Council on Tall Buildings and Urban Habitat.
 The award jury stated that “the structure is nothing short of genius.”
 He also worked with KPF on the design of the 555 meter (1,821 feet) Lotte Jamsil Super Tower in Seoul, Korea.

-Robertson served on the board of several cultural and professional organizations including New York City’s Skyscraper Museum and MacDowell.
-The University of Notre Dame, Lehigh University, and Rensselaer Polytechnic Institute have awarded him honorary doctorate degrees in engineering, and the University of Western Ontario in Canada presented him with an honorary doctorate in science.
-Robertson taught extensively at Princeton University, and served on advisory boards to the University of California, Berkeley, Columbia University, and Pennsylvania State University; and taught extensively at Princeton University.
+Robertson served on the board of several cultural and professional organizations including New York City’s Skyscraper Museum.
+The University of Notre Dame, Lehigh University, and Rensselaer Polytechnic Institute awarded him honorary doctorate degrees in engineering, and the University of Western Ontario in Canada presented him with an honorary doctorate in science.
+Robertson taught extensively at Princeton University, and served on advisory boards to the University of California, Berkeley; Columbia University; and Pennsylvania State University; and taught extensively at Princeton University.